 What is Guaranteed No Lapse Universal Life Insurance?

-A guaranteed no lapse universal life insurance policy offers permanent (lifetime) coverage but for premiums lower than whole life insurance.
+A guaranteed no-lapse universal life insurance policy offers permanent (lifetime) coverage but for premiums lower than whole life insurance.
 While the premiums are higher than term life insurance because it covers you for life, they aren’t as high as most other permanent life insurance policies.

-It’s a good policy for those who need lifetime coverage for things like a mortgage, final expenses, estate planning, owns a business, or someone who has a special needs child who depends on them financially for life.
+It’s a good policy for those who need lifetime coverage for things like a mortgage, final expenses, estate planning, owning a business, or someone who has a special needs child who depends on them financially for life.

 How Does it Work?

 When you buy a guaranteed no lapse universal life insurance policy, you get fixed premiums for life.
 This is an excellent feature because most policies have increasing premiums as you age, such as term life insurance.
 With no lapse universal life insurance, the premiums never change.

 The coverage amount also remains the same for life.
 You choose the age you want the policy guaranteed until ages 90 – 121.
 If you die before the age you chose for the policy, your beneficiaries receive the death benefit payout you choose.

 As soon as you make your first payment, the policy begins and will never change.
 This includes as you age, if you become ill, or if anything else changes – your premiums and coverage are locked in for life.

 When you die, your loved ones receive the death benefit.
 Also, if you decide you no longer need the policy because you’ve lived to an age where you have everything covered, you can cancel the policy.
 You may get a return of premiums paid (it varies by the insurance company).

 Qualifying for no lapse universal life insurance is similar to term life insurance.
 Because the insurance company guarantees your coverage for life, you must undergo a medical exam and prove you’re a good risk.